ppretki/ppretki.github.io/about.md

 ---

 I am one of these software developers who look back with a bit of nostalgia at the products like Turbo Pascal, Borland Turbo C, Turbo Assembler.
-Being in the business for a quite long time gave my a chance to changed my professional mindset several times along the way.
+Being in the business for a quite long time has given me a chance to change my professional mindset several times along the way.

 Like in any other profession also in software engineering we have heroes we learn from.
 So amongst my are: Martin Fowler, Kent Beck, Robert C. Martin, Joshua Bloch, Adam Bien and Eric Evans.